ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/publish-changes/publish-changes.md

 4. In the warning message box, click **Yes** if you’re certain that the integration is working as expected and you’re ready to make these changes permanent (and public).

+You should now be able to use WebCenter Content Managed Attachments within the context of a **Payables**, **Invoices** module by clicking the **Documents** link in the invoice details page.

 In this environment SSO is not configured.
-So you need to use the same username as in Fusion Apps to login to WebCenter Content.
+So for managed attachments you need to use the same username as in Fusion Apps to login to WebCenter Content.

-Users should now be able to use WebCenter Content Managed Attachments within the context of a **Payables**, **Invoices** module.

 Organizations can now easily access, view, and upload assets associated with a **Payables**, **Invoices** module directly from the **Managed Attachments** tab with all material stored within Oracle WebCenter Content.
 The Oracle WebCenter Content Managed Attachment UI provides an easy and modern interface for contributing and storing content.